dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

 {% include image.html url='/assets/iceland/pjadrurfoss.jpg' caption='Pjadrurfoss waterfall' %}

 The main attraction of the afternoon is **Vatnajökull National Park**, which is named after the biggest glacier in Iceland.
 It's about the size of Cyprus and  and the national park has guided tours up the glacier.
-You can't go on your own so you'll need a guide, which will supply the correct equipment to walk up this magnificant glacier.
+You can't go on your own so you'll need a guide, which will supply the correct equipment to walk up this magnificent glacier.

-If you fancy something a bit more low-key, there are great hiking trails around the **Skaftafell** area of the national park, and you are also only about a 20 minute walk from a magnificant lake near Vatnajökull glacier, which has small icebergs floating in it, making for some fantastic scenery.
+If you fancy something a bit more low-key, there are great hiking trails around the **Skaftafell** area of the national park, and you are also only about a 20 minute walk from a magnificent lake near Vatnajökull glacier, which has small icebergs floating in it, making for some fantastic scenery.

 {% include image.html url='/assets/iceland/vatnajokull.jpg' caption='Vatnajökull National Park' %}